MissBooo/4-xie/README.md

 State: local state + localStorage for simple persistence during the demo.

 Deployment: Vercel (public URLs for each MVP).

-No complex backend, auth, or real-time features in this hackathon version.

 Project access
 Use the live demos below for your presentation and testing.
 Replace these placeholder links with your actual deployed MVPs.